 Netherlands Pharmaceutical Market Analysis by Mordor Intelligence

-The Netherlands pharmaceutical market size is valued at USD 10.66 billion in 2025 and is forecast to reach USD 15.31 billion by 2030, expanding at a 7.5% CAGR.
+The Netherlands pharmaceutical market size in 2026 is estimated at USD 11.45 billion, growing from 2025 value of USD 10.66 billion with 2031 projections showing USD 16.36 billion, growing at 7.39% CAGR over 2026-2031.
 Strong public investment, rapid uptake of advanced therapies, and a coordinated life-sciences ecosystem position the Netherlands pharmaceutical market as a pivotal European growth engine.
 Momentum stems from rising chronic-disease prevalence, sustained investment in biotech clusters, and the European Medicines Agency’s 2019 relocation to Amsterdam.
 An innovation-friendly policy mix that includes a €1.3 billion National Growth Fund commitment, coupled with Europe’s lowest antimicrobial-resistance rates, underpins investor confidence.
 Yet persistent drug-shortage incidents, aggressive insurer preference policies, and escalating R&D costs temper the otherwise favorable outlook.

 Key Report Takeaways